-WRSE is made up of an alliance of the six water companies that cover the South East region of England.
+WRSE is an alliance of the six water companies that cover the South East region of England.
 Our aim is to secure the water supply for future generations through a collaborative, regional approach to managing water resources.

 Developing a regional resilience plan for all users of water is central to our activities.
 This plan will be used as a blueprint for water supply investment by each water company in the region – so we can provide an affordable, resilient and sustainable water supply that delivers for the public, industry and the natural environment for years to come.